praxiomlabs/mcpkit/crates/mcpkit-core/README.md

 ## Runtime Agnostic

 This crate does not depend on any async runtime.
-It can be used with Tokio, async-std, smol, or any other executor.
+It can be used with Tokio, smol, or any other executor.

 ## Protocol Version